blokks/legacy-docs/docs outline.md

 ## Auto update
-If `data-auto-update` is set to `true`, the schedule updates after the user returns to your page and every 5 minutes of inactivity.
+If `data-auto-update` is enabled, the schedule updates after the user returns to your page and every 5 minutes of inactivity.

-*Auto updating* makes sure that the schedule is always in sync, whether it’s shown on desktop, mobile or on a big screen.
+_Auto updating_ makes sure that the schedule is always in sync, whether it’s shown on desktop, mobile or on a big screen.

 ### Property details
 | Options | Values | Default |